ma-json/svc_coverage_estim_stata_scripts/README.md

 ## Citation

-If you use this code, please cite:
+If you use this code, please cite the associated publication:

-Johnson, M. et al (2026).
-Published paper.
-DOI: [to be added]
+Johnson, M., et al. (2026).
+Title of the paper.
+Journal Name.
+DOI: xx.xxxx/xxxxx [to be added]

+The code repository is provided to support reproducibility of the published research.

 ## Software

 The scripts were developed using using Stata SE Version 16.0 (Stata-Corp, College Station, TX, USA)

+## Repository structure

+code/
+  Stata scripts

 ## Workflow